 ECNT OUTPUT FORMAT

 Column ECNT Column Description

 Number Name

 24 ECNT Ensemble Continuous Statistics line type

 25 TOTAL Count of observations

 26 N_ENS Number of ensemble values

 27 CRPS The Continuous Ranked Probability Score

 28 CRPSS The ContinuousRanked Probability Skill Score

 29 IGN The Ignorance Score

 30 ME The Mean Error of the ensemble mean (unperturbed or

 supplied)

 31 RMSE The Root Mean Square Error of the ensemble mean

 (unperturbed or supplied)

-32 SPREAD The mean of the spread (standard deviation) of the
+32 SPREAD The square root of the mean of the variance of the

 unperturbed ensemble member values at each observation

 location

 33 ME_OERR The Mean Error of the PERTURBED ensemble mean (e.g.

 with Observation Error)

 34 RMSE_OERR The Root Mean Square Error of the PERTURBED ensemble

 mean (e.g. with Observation Error)

-35 SPREAD_OERR The mean of the spread (standard deviation) of the
+35 SPREAD_OERR The square root of the mean of the variance of the

 PERTURBED ensemble member values (e.g. with

 Observation Error) at each observation location

 36 SPREAD_PLUS_OERR The square root of the sum of unperturbed ensemble variance

 and the observation error variance